jacobjove/deploy-docker-ssh/README.md

 ## `target`

 The absolute filepath of the directory to which necessary files (e.g., docker-compose.yml) will be transferred/synced on the server.
+This is also the working directory in which the command(s) specified in the `command` input will be executed.

 ## `files`

-A space-delimited list of files to be transferred/synced to the server.
+A space-delimited list of relative paths (e.g., `.env docker-compose.yml`) to be synced to the server's target directory (specified in the `target` input).

+Note: These relative paths are copied recursively into a temporary directory (via `cp -r`) which is then synced to the server's target directory via the `rsync` utility.
+The full relative paths are preserved; e.g., `a/b/c.txt` is synced to `[target]/a/b/c.txt`.
+This means that you can safely use these paths as Docker volumes without modifying the volume paths specified in the `docker-compose.yml` file used in development.

 ## `ssh-port`